 The course is primarily designed for the following groups of people:

 Course enrollment will be limited to 18 people, so that the various hands-on exercises can be conducted in small groups.
 People participating in the program should bring their own PPE; i.e., gloves, safety glasses, ear plugs, steel-toed shoes, hard hats, traffic control vests/pants.
 Some of these items may be available at the site, but it is best that you bring your own equipment.
 You need not bring your own SCBA or harnesses, but if you do, site personnel will be willing to evaluate your SCBA and harnesses as a part of the course

 The short course will consist of classroom lectures, demonstrations and various hands-on exercises over a 4.5 day period.
 Included among the course topics and activities are:

-The Western Virginia Water Authority and the Salem Water Department graciously offered to host the course and provide instructors from their staff who have many years of on-the-job experience.
+The Western Virginia Water Authority, Salem Water Department, and the City of Virginia Beach graciously offered to host the course and provide instructors from their staff who have many years of on-the-job experience.
 Instructors from VDH, the Virginia Rural Water Association, and VT will also participate.

 Continuing Education Units

 Participants will receive 3.7 CEUs (equal to 37 contact hours) for successful completion of the course.
 A digital certificate of completion will be awarded at the conclusion of the course.